ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/options.md

 },
 ```

+Adding this package will automatically make all the options related services scoped.

 Go to the unit test asserting the **"Details"** action in the **"StoreManagerControllerTest"** controller and change the following code:

 ```c#